 Office of the Secretary

-Clyde Martin is serving as a science advisor to S/GFS.
-His main area of focus is science and technology and research and development as they relate to food and nutrition security, especially within the U.S. global hunger and food security initiative, Feed the Future, and the G-8 New Alliance for Food Security and Nutrition.
-Related to this portfolio but under the auspices of his position at Texas Tech University , Dr. Martin has recently made an in-depth study of indexed insurance and other micro financing issues and their mitigating effects on drought and other natural events that affect the welfare of subsistence farmers, particularly in Africa.
+Clyde Martin served as a science advisor to S/GFS.
+His main area of focus was science and technology and research and development as they relate to food and nutrition security, especially within the U.S. global hunger and food security initiative, Feed the Future, and the G-8 New Alliance for Food Security and Nutrition.
+Related to this portfolio but under the auspices of his position at Texas Tech University , Dr. Martin made an in-depth study of indexed insurance and other micro financing issues and their mitigating effects on drought and other natural events that affect the welfare of subsistence farmers, particularly in Africa.